acenet-arc/introduction_to_cloud/_episodes/the-internet.md

 - "[**Ports**](../reference#port) allow computers and routers to differentiate types network traffic."
 ---

-To put cloud computing into perspective, lets first take a look at how your personal computer interacts with the Internet.
+Before getting into what cloud computing is lets go over a little background by taking a look at how your personal computer interacts with the Internet.
 A first model of what the internet looks like might be something like a bunch of computers connected together with the Internet being the glue that connects them together into a [**computer network**](../reference#computer-network) allowing them to share resources and exchange data.

 ![the internet](../fig/the-internet.svg)